v0sem/lucifer_discord_bot/README.md

    You can create a playlist unique in your server, meaning you can only access playlists created from within your server and there can't be two playlists with the same name in your server.
 You can also delete playlists from your server.

-   Calling the playlist command will add to the queue all of the songs contained by the playlist, wich you can add with the add_to_playlist command, you should also be able to remove songs from a playlist **[_WIP_]**.
+   Calling the playlist command will add to the queue all of the songs contained by the playlist, wich you can add with the add_to_playlist command, you should also be able to remove songs from a playlist.
 Again, all of this only to your servers playlists.

 ### Event managing
 **_DISCLAIMER_:** This function was very specifically made for my discord server I have with my university partners, you can simply not load the cog or change/remove some functions.
 You can also change the images in the images folder.